-It is always better to carry food that is high in terms of calories.
+It is always better to carry food that is high in calories.
 Forget about dieting during your hike.
 You will be using up a lot of energy anyway during the hike to keep your body warm.

 8. Carry warm drinks:

 To sum up, we hope that you will be able to protect yourself from diseases like hypothermia and frostbite after getting to know what to wear when hiking in cold weather.
-Other than just enjoying your hiking trip you must keep yourself protected from the cold weather.
+Other than just enjoying your hiking trip, you must keep yourself protected from the cold weather.

 The weather can be harsh enough to make you slow down.
 To conquer all sorts of tough situations during the cold weather, some of the important tips that we included will come in very handy.
 The tips that you learn here will not only help you get out of tough situations, but also your friends and family who tag along with you on a hiking journey.